 1. For those which are identified by VIC : Latest by 15 th July, 2021 2.
 Number of copies for submission : 40 Copies 35 copies of the proposal should be sent to: Deputy Commissioner (QC)-cum Member Secretary of CSC on CSN&RV Ministry of Agriculture & Cooperation F212, Shastry Bhavan NEW DELHI-110002 5 copies of the proposal should be sent to: The Director ICAR-Indian Institute of Rice Research Rajendranagar HYDERABAD-500030 3. puted against the checks and qualifying checks for Table 1 and the guidelines a proposal should be adhered to. nd the format for preparation of the 4.
-Seed material should be deposited with furnished duly with the proposal, by given by the second seco 8 5. proposal must be included in the CVRC - • 6.
-The proforma for submission of CVRC pro oposal is available in IIRR Web site
+Seed material should be deposited wit S furnished duly with the proposal, by gi 5.
+Complete morphological description o proposal must be included in the CVRC • 6.
+The proforma for submission of CVRC pro pposal is available in IIRR Web site